MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 Microsoft R Server delivers enterprise class performance and scalability for your R-based applications with libraries that allow you to write once and deploy across multiple platforms with minimal effort, whether on-premises or in the cloud.

-Get started with Microsoft R Server now and read this [Getting Started](microsoft-r-getting-started.md) guide.
+Get started by reading this [Getting Started](microsoft-r-getting-started.md) guide.

 |Microsoft R Server Editions|Description                                                          |Install|ScaleR Get Started|
 |---------------------------|---------------------------------------------------------------------|:-------:|:------------------:|